 All these are wonderful sources.
 The key is simply to choose quality.
 If you’re going the bone broth route, find grass fed.
 If you’re going the protein and powder route, choose high quality like Great Lakes (there are many other great companies out there too, not just Great Lakes.
 I will create a top 5 collagen supplement products post one of these days).

 Thanks for coming by the blog.

 - 4 Black Garlic Benefits, How To Make It, And Where To Buy It

 - 9 Fermented Foods Benefits and How To Start Fermenting At Home

-- Why You Should Use A Natural Mouthwash (How Mouthwashes Can Be Harmful To Your Gut Health)
+- How Strong Mouthwashes Can Be Harmful To Your Health

 (1) Markus J. Buehler Nature designs tough collagen: Explaining the nanostructure of collagen fibrils P. Natl.
 Acad.
 Sci.
 USA, August 15, 2006